Back to Hassan

 Remains of the main deity

-Wonder what is Krishna doing in an Eshwara temple?
+I wonder what Krishna is doing in an Eshwara temple?
 Many Hoysala era Shiva temples have Chennakeshava as well.
 So, I am sure this was an entrance to another sanctum sanctorum, mostly of Chennakeshava.

 Entrance of a missing sanctum sanctorum.